cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 - Contact our <a href="mailto:sales@cockroachlabs.com">sales team</a> to discuss your needs and the range of solutions offered by Cockroach Labs.
 {{site.data.alerts.end}}

-{{ site.data.products.core }} clusters support TLS authentication for clients, i.e. mutual TLS authentication.
+CockroachDB {{ site.data.products.core }} clusters support TLS authentication for clients, i.e. mutual TLS authentication.
 Other supported authentication methods are username/password combination, and GSSAPI/Kerberos (Enterprise only).

 #### Non-TLS client authentication